Workflow automation can be an intriguing yet daunting task. Where do you begin? What tools do you use? How do you automate your workflows?

 A test environment frees you to experiment with automation and workflow best practices without involving your customer or user base as test subjects.
 With one, you make room for trial and error — and even better, innovation!

 When creating test environments, setting up test accounts is a great starting point.
 This way, you can play around with things without any real-world consequences.

 Regardless of the workflows you build, ensure that your automated process gives you the end result that you want before making it a permanent part of your business.

 2. Remove bottlenecks with streamlined approval processes

-Task automation can make the difference when it comes to increasing productivity.
+Task automation can make a difference when it comes to increasing productivity.